Notice of Privacy Practices

 Your Health Information Rights and Limits on Those Rights

-Request limits on certain uses and disclosures of
+- Request limits on certain uses and disclosures of the information;

 We are required to:

-Follow the terms of the Notice of Privacy Practices
+- Follow the terms of the Notice of Privacy Practices in effect;

 How We May Use and Disclose Medical Information